malcolm-brooks/platform-engineer-challenge/README.md

 You have been tasked with deploying this service, a HTTP server and Postgres database, to a cloud environment so that the HTTP API is publicly accessible.
 You should aim to automate the process of deploying this service, following CI/CD and Infrastructure as Code (IaC) practices.

-- You can use any cloud provider or platform, many offer a free trial
+- You can use any cloud provider or platform, many offer a free trial, for example (but not limited to):
   - https://aws.amazon.com/free
   - https://azure.microsoft.com/account/free
   - https://cloud.google.com/free